sampsyo/home/_drafts/adl.md

 To interpret an HDL design, in contrast, there is not really any general way around running an iterative, time-based hardware simulation.

 These ADLs are different from domain-specific languages (DSLs).
-While DSLs have also shown promise as an approach to making it easier to design accelerators in TK domains, ADLs are different because they span application domains.
+While DSLs have also shown promise as an approach to making it easier to design accelerators in domains like [image processing][aetherling] or [networking][p4fpga], ADLs are different because they span application domains.
 As important as DSLs will surely be in the era of specialized hardware designs, we will always need more general-purpose alternatives to fill in the gaps between popular computational domains.